 I didn’t find any mention of this frame in any of my vintage Colnago catalogs.
 It is not discussed widely over the internet so I presume this model was quite rare.
 Like most of the Saronni frames, there are none of the usual Colnago markings on this frame even though Saronni rode in teams supplied by Colnago for most (if not all) of his professional career.

-The frame is quite easy to identify as both the top and down tubes have a round-oval-round profile, but this is a little hard to see in the photos.
+The frame is quite easy to identify as both the top and down tubes have a round profile neat the lugs, with the middle of the tube having an oval profile.
+It was advised that about 60% of the tube is oval.
+This is a little hard to see in the photos.

 Of the three examples I have found online, the frame and forks are fully painted with no chrome plating.
 The frame size is stamped under the bottom bracket which is different to other frames manufactured by Colnago of the same era.
 No braze-on front derailleur mount on seat post.
 One set of biddon cage bolts on the down tube only.